Special Learning Opportunities

 Additionally, all Berklee students, faculty, and staff are eligible to take courses at these schools as well as use some of their facilities.

 - Select courses from the lists provided at proarts.org/crossreg/index.html (courses are listed on the left toolbar by school).
-Complete a Cross Registration Form available at the Registrars Office and also found online at proarts.org.
+Complete a Cross Registration Form available at the Office of the Registrar and also found online at proarts.org.

 - Check to make sure you have all necessary prerequisites.
-If not, be sure to obtain the necessary approval form(s) before trying to register for the class.
+If not, be sure to obtain the necessary approval form(s) before trying to register for the course.

 - Have your cross registration form signed by the Office of the Registrar first, and then bring it to the host college during Cross Registration week.
 These dates differ across the participating schools and are listed in the ProArts booklet and on the ProArts website.